 Red Box Braids

 "I believe all Black women should try/test out braids.
-There is something about long braids that makes me feel closer to my roots," says Calixte.
-"Braids have been a staple in the Black culture for so long and the styling options are endless!
+There is something about long braids that makes me feel closer to my roots," Calixte says.
+"Braids have been a staple in the Black culture for so long, and the styling options are endless!
 Get creative with your braids and rock them with your head held high."
 Adding color to your braids makes for a playful style.

 First off, it's safe to say Kat Graham is the queen of bobs.
 Second, this is an A+ example of how effortlessly chic layered bobs can look.

 Fulani Inspired Puffs

-This Fulani style is edgy and low maintenance to upkeep.
+This Fulani style is edgy and low-maintenance.
 "Create box braids with synthetic braiding hair.
 Secure the bottom of the braid and leave two inches of synthetic braiding hair at the ends of the braids," Everett says on how to create the style.
 "Add a one-inch-wide styrofoam ball, and cover with loose hair at the bottom of the braid.
-Secure the ends of the hair overlapping the ball with an elastic.
+Secure the ends of the hair, overlapping the ball with an elastic.
 Cut any loose ends."

-Tessa Thompson's tresses can be achieved on wet or dry hair.
+Tessa Thompson's look can be achieved on wet or dry hair.
 Rub gel into your hair and distribute it through your hair.
 This style requires a lot of product so don't hold back.
 Slick both sides down with a brush, adding a holding spray to keep the look together.

-Ella Mai's crimped hair makes us feel nostalgic for the 80s.
+Ella Mai's crimped hair makes us feel nostalgic for the '80s.
 The cool-girl cut is laidback and easy to obtain with a flat iron.
 Top copy this look, check out the Amika High Tide Deep Waver ($120) for the perfect waves.